-Parents or students who wish to report any violations of school policy contained in this Handbook, should immediately contact a trusted adult on campus, including the school nurse, a counselor, a faculty member, any administrator, or the Po'o Kula (collectively, "Student Supporters").
+Parents or students who wish to report any violations of school policy contained in this Handbook, or wish to raise concerns/ask questions that affect the health, safety and or well-being of any student (e.g. abuse and neglect, harassment, intimidation, bullying, sexual misconduct, violence or threats of violence, suicidal thoughts or action, or drug or alcohol use) should immediately contact a trusted adult on campus, including the school nurse, a counselor, a faculty member, any administrator, or the Po'o Kula (collectively, "Student Supporters").
 Parents or students should follow the same reporting process to raise concerns/ask questions that affect the health, safety and or well-being of any student (e.g. abuse and neglect, harassment, intimidation, bullying, sexual misconduct, violence or threats of violence, suicidal thoughts or action, or drug or alcohol use).
-Where the student is a victim, a parent orstudent should immediately report the incident to a Student Supporter so that KS may assist the victim and take other appropriate actions.
+Where the student is a victim, a parent or student should immediately report the incident to a Student Supporter so that KS may assist the victim and take other appropriate actions.
 Reports may be received both verbally or in writing.

-If circumstances make it impractical or inappropriate to report to campus as outlined above, students or parents may make a report online with KS' Hi'ikua Student Helpline.
+If circumstances make it impractical or inappropriate to report to campus as outlined above, students or parents may make a report online with KS' Hi'ikua Line.
 While reporters are encouraged to identify themselves in order for KS to ensure efficient attention to any concern or issue, anonymous reports are accepted and investigated to the fullest extent possible.
-The Helpline is not intended to replace traditional reporting methods should students or families feel comfortable doing so.
-To access the Hi'ikua Helpline:
+The Hi'ikua Line is not intended to replace traditional reporting methods should students or families feel comfortable doing so.